FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 A tag can either be static or dynamic.
 If a tag is static, its value is immutable.
 If a tag is dynamic, its value is determined by a set of predefined user or provider rules.
 A finalized tag is the final result of any static or dynamic Tag.

-As a example, let's assume 1 sub account exists with 1 virtual machine with the following details:
+As a example, let's assume 1 sub account exists with 1 virtual machine with the following details, and tag inheritance favors Resources over Sub Accounts.

 * Sub Account
   * id: *my-sub-account*